 - (3) The underwriters have agreed to defer underwriting commissions equal to 3.5% of the gross proceeds of this offering.
-Upon completion of our initial business combination, \$7,000,000, which constitutes the underwriter's deferred commissions (or \$8,050,000 if the underwriters' over-allotment option is exercised in full) will be paid to the underwriters from the funds held in the trust account, and the remaining funds, less amounts released to the trustee to pay redeeming stockholders, will be released to us and can be used to pay all or a portion of the purchase price of the business or businesses with which our initial business combination occurs or for general corporate purposes, including payment of principal or interest on indebtedness incurred in connection with our initial business combination, to fund the purchases of other companies or for working capital.
-The underwriters will not be entitled to any interest accrued on the deferred underwriting discounts and commissions. - (4) These expenses are estimates only and do not include interest which may be available to us from the trust account.
+Upon completion of our initial business combination, \$6,912,500, which constitutes the underwriter's deferred commissions (or \$8,067,500 if the underwriters' over-allotment option is exercised in full) will be paid to the underwriters from the funds held in the trust account, and the remaining funds, less amounts released to the trustee to pay redeeming stockholders, will be released to us and can be used to pay all or a portion of the purchase price of the business or businesses with which our initial business combination occurs or for general corporate purposes, including payment of principal or interest on indebtedness incurred in connection with our initial business combination, to fund the purchases of other companies or for working capital.
+The underwriters will not be entitled to any interest accrued on the deferred underwriting discounts and commissions. - (4) The underwriters agreed that they will not receive any underwriting discounts or commissions on up to 10% of the units sold in this offering that may be purchased by certain investors identified by the sponsor.
+As a result, the underwriters will not receive \$450,000 of the 2% upfront underwriting discount and \$787,500 of the 3.5% deferred underwriting discount, in each case attributable to units sold to certain investors identified by the sponsor.
+This will be regardless of any exercise of the underwriters' overallotment option.
+(5) These expenses are estimates only and do not include interest which may be available to us from the trust account.
+Our actual of the original productions and the production of the p - (5) These expenses are estimates only and do not include interest which may be available to us from the trust account.
 Our actual expenditures for some or all of these items may differ from the estimates set forth herein.
 For example, we may incur greater legal and accounting expenses than our current estimates in connection with negotiating and structuring our initial business combination based upon the level of complexity of such business combination.
 In the event we identify an initial business combination target in a specific industry subject to specific regulations, we may incur additional expenses associated with legal due diligence and the engagement of special legal counsel.
 In addition, our staffing needs may vary and as a result, we may engage a number of consultants to assist with legal and financial due diligence.
-We do not anticipate any change in our intended use of proceeds, other than fluctuations among the current categories of allocated expenses, which fluctuations, to the extent they exceed current estimates for any specific category of expenses, would not be available for our expenses. - expenses, would not be available for our expenses.

-(5) Includes estimated amounts that may also be used in connection with our initial business combination to fund a "no shop" provision and commitment fees for financing.
+We do not anticipate any change in our intended use of proceeds, other than fluctuations among the current categories of allocated expenses, which fluctuations, to the extent they exceed current estimates for any specific category of expenses, would not be available for our expenses. - (6) Includes estimated amounts that may also be used in connection with our initial business combination to fund a "no shop" provision and commitment fees for financing.